broken-helix/card-game/README.md

 ### **Flowchart:**

-A flowchart was created to map out the flow of the game
+A Lucid flowchart was created to map out the flow of the game

 ![Flowchart](/docs/flowchart-lucid.jpg)
 ***